jarischaefer/docker-librenms/README.md

 # Configuration

-The container must be stopped, removed and subsequently restarted in order for configuration changes to take effect.
+> :warning: The container must be stopped, removed and subsequently restarted in order for configuration changes to take effect.

 The following keys can be passed directly via the `-e` switch: